 A lifelong educator and advocate for child-centered and constructivist practices in early education, I teach early education and child development at the Community College of Allegheny County in Pittsburgh, PA.
 I have a doctorate in Early Childhood from Walden University; my dissertation was titled Happily Ever Resilient: A Content Analysis for Themes of Resilience in Fairytales. 😁

 I also have a Masters in Education from Edinboro University (where my thesis was on fairytales!) and a B.A in Psychology from Allegheny College.
 I have taught at the preschool, kindergarten, first and sixth grade levels, and run the education program for adjudicated adolescents in residential treatment.
 I have also been a children’s librarian and a storyteller.

 Throughout all of these experiences, I have explored the power of the imagination, Story, and play to help connect people with learning, and each other.
 In fact, Imagination On The Move gets its name from a fairytale newsletter I wrote and published for parents and teachers back in the 80s!

-She lives with her dog Rocky in western Pennsylvania.
-When she is not teaching, she stays at a magical cottage on the shores of Lake Erie where she writes, swims, and thinks about the stories that lake-polished shards of beach glass can tell.
+I live with my dog Rocky in western Pennsylvania.
+When I’m not teaching, I stay at a magical cottage on the shores of Lake Erie where I write, swim, and think about the stories that lake-polished shards of beach glass can tell.

-This site is dedicated to her friend, soulmate and husband, Mike Hospodar, who taught her much about the family disease of alcoholism and addiction before losing his lifelong battle with it in 2012.
+This site is dedicated to my friend, soulmate and husband, Mike Hospodar, who taught me much about the family disease of alcoholism and addiction before losing his lifelong battle with it in 2012.

 Stephanie Goloway, EdD